 Section 1412 of the Human Services Code, 62 P.S. § 1412, requires the Department to recover Medical Assistance costs paid on behalf of certain deceased individuals.
-Individuals age fifty-five (55) and older who were receiving Medical Assistance benefits for any of the following services are affected:
+Individuals age fifty-five (55) and older who were receiving Medical Assistance

 - a.
-Public or private Nursing Facility services; - b.
+Public or private nursing facility services; - b.
 Residential care at home or in a community setting; or - c.
-Any hospital care and prescription drug services provided while receiving Nursing Facility services or residential care at home or in a community setting.
+Any hospital care and prescription drug services provided while receiving nursing facility services or residential care at home or in a community setting.